page title icon Embrace the Suck In Life And Business (A Mini Book Review)

 “Pain is a pathway,” Brent Gleeson writes in his book, Embrace The Suck.
 “Life will eventually knock you hard on your a**.
 Accepting that fact is a stepping-stone to growth.
 Just expect pain.”

-Cutting to the chase, the book Embrace The Suck is all about mindset and how you have to accept that life is just going to plain suck at times.
-Whether it is in your personal life or business…this is just the way it is.
+Cutting to the chase, the book Embrace The Suck is all about mindset and how you must accept that life is just going to suck at times.
+Whether in your personal life or business…this is just how it is.

 On the Other Side of Failure Is Success

 Usually, you learn the most by failing because you figure out what not to do.
-Also, it helps build your mindset because failure is uncomfortable and doesn’t feel good…but when you get through the failure, you gain confidence through experience…and you are more likely to create success on the other side.
+Also, it helps build your mindset because failure is uncomfortable and doesn’t feel good…but when you get through the failure, you gain confidence through experience and are more likely to create success on the other side.

-For that reason, failure can pave the pathway to your success.
-As long as you don’t run from failure, but rather choose to learn from it, it’s valuable.
+For that reason, failure can pave the pathway to your future success.
+As long as you don’t run from failure but rather choose to learn from it, it’s valuable.
 Failure is only failure if you give up.
 If you learn from it and pivot, it’s a win.

 I also believe dealing with failure and sucky things are work-outs for your mind.
 When you have to embrace the suck and deal with it, you are working out the muscle of dealing with uncomfortable situations.
 The more you do it, the easier it will become (like public speaking!).